• Home

 8. Tarragon

-A popular culinary and medicinal plant, tarragon is wonderful for full sun to partial shade in a wide range of hardiness zones (3-8).
+A popular culinary and medicinal plant, both French and Russian tarragon are wonderful for full sun to partial shade in a wide range of hardiness zones (3-8).

 9. Sage